 The credit risk management and control are centralised in the credit risk management team which is divided into corporate, financial institutions and retail groups.
 The credit risk in corporate and financial institutions portfolio is primarily managed by the Credit Department while the Retail Banking Department manages the credit risk in the retail portfolio.
 The Risk Management Department reviews the credit risk independently and directly reports to the Audit and Risk Management Committee of the Board of Directors.
 The Bank's assessment of probability of default of individual counterparties is mainly linked with the number of days the borrower was in default as defined by the CBO circular number BM 977 dated 25 September 2004.
+In addition, the Bank assesses the adequacy of the security and financial performance of the borrowers in further downgrading the classification.
 The Bank's clients are segmented into the following five rating classes:

-Bank's Rating Past du e days
+Bank's Rating Past due days

 Retail loans Commercial loans

 Standard loans 0-60 days 0-60 days

 Special mention loan 60-90 days 60-90 days

-Substandard Ioan 90-180 days 90-270 days
+Substandard loan 90-180 days 90-270 days

 Doubtful loans 180-365 days 270-630 days

 Loss 365 days and over 630 days and over